Frequently Asked Questions

 In Meaningful Use Specialized Registry Reporting, CMS requires participation in two registries.
 Can AJRR point me in the direction of another orthopaedic registry that reports on different measures?

-AJRR, in conjunction with Premier, has developed the Orthopaedic Quality Resource Center for reporting to CMS’ Merit-based Incentive Payment System (MIPS).
+AJRR, in conjunction with Premier, the American Association of Hip and Knee Surgeons, the American Orthopaedic Association's (AOA) Own the Bone program, and the Orthopaedic Trauma Association (OTA) has developed the AAOS Orthopaedic Quality Resource Center for reporting to the Centers for Medicare & Medicaid Services' (CMS’) Merit-based Incentive Payment System (MIPS).
 This platform has measures that can qualify for Meaningful Use’s Specialized Registry Reporting.

 NOTE: This solution may work for other orthopaedic specialties besides hip and knee replacements.